Perlence/AutoHotkey.py/docs/quickstart.rst

 Settings
 --------

 ..
-TODO: The following text is a bit hard to understand.
+TODO: The following text is a bit convoluted.

 Every time a callable is passed to AutoHotkey as a callback, e.g. in :func:`hotkey`, :func:`set_timer()`, etc, the callback takes a snapshot of